wcchin/geoinformatic2026/markdown/Participation.md

 Note 1: All fees are subject to tax.
 All registrations include reception, coffee break, and conference package.
 CPGIS and non-CPGIS member registrations include conference dinner.
 The registrants under other categories will need to purchase tickets (SGD xxx [TBC]) for the conference dinner.

-Note 2: **Early-bird registration deadline**: 16 April 2026
+Note 2: **Early-bird registration deadline**: 17 April 2026 (Friday)

-Note 3: **Registration Refund Policy**: Request for a refund must be received in writing by e-mail by July 18th, 2026 to [eiffeltzh@nus.edu.sg](mailto:eiffeltzh@nus.edu.sg), with necessary supporting documents.
-Any requests submitted after August 13th, 2024 will not be considered.
+Note 3: **Registration Refund Policy**: Request for a refund must be received in writing by e-mail by July 18th, 2026 to [cpgis2026@nus.edu.sg](mailto:cpgis2026@nus.edu.sg), with necessary supporting documents.
+Any requests submitted after July 18th, 2026 will not be considered.